TumCucTom/georgia-AI/README.md

 ## Input and Output
 Before using one variable for whether each letter of each guess is each colour, I use one variable for each letter of every guess only, with 0 representing black or white, 1 representing yellow and 2 representing green.
 This produced around 17% accuracy.

-The output of the Wordle AI is a probability distribution over all 5-letter words, and it's one-hot encoded to make it easier to work with.
+The output of the NN is a probability distribution over all 5-letter words, and is one-hot encoded, origionally, to make it easier to work with but also found to be more accurate thsn an extensive list.
 Instead of directly outputting a list of 5757 possible words, the model represents the probability of each word using a vector, where each element corresponds to a word in the list.
 This one-hot encoding allows for a more compact and efficient way of handling the output, making it quicker to compute and easier to integrate with the model’s decision-making process.

 One big advantage of this approach over the extensive 5757-word list is that it simplifies the calculations.
 Instead of needing to manage the entire list at once, the one-hot encoding lets the model focus on the relevant probabilities and make updates more easily after each guess.
 Plus, it reduces the complexity of the output space, which can help in speeding up the learning process and improving the AI’s ability to predict the correct word more efficiently.

 The one-hot with larger input gave 28% and extensive 22%.
-We can softmax then argmax over the output to get the most likely letters but that's not entirely useful so we use beam search [later](#processing-the-data)
+We can softmax then argmax over the output to get the most likely letters but that's not entirely useful so we use beam search [later](#processing-the-data).

 ## The model
 ### One-hot